Superradiance of rotating black holes surrounded by dark matter: Introduction

 \section{Introduction}

 With the discovery of gravitational waves and the release of the images of super-massive black holes in M87 and Sagittarius A* (Sgr A*)~\cite{LIGOScientific:2016aoc,LIGOScientific:2019fpa,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022wok}, the existence of black holes as real celestial objects in the universe has gradually been confirmed.
-The work by Penrose and Misner etal ~\cite{Penrose:1969pc,Penrose:1971uk,Misner:1972kx}suggested that black hole may be a huge source for energy supply in the future.Thus to truly utilize black holes, we need to continuously pay attention to its energy extraction problem .
-Among the current theories regarding black hole energy extraction, the superradiance, a common phenomenon in nature, can be used to efficiently extract energy from black hole, which has been extensively studied.
-The reader can consult the comprehensive review ~\cite{Brito:2015oca} for more discussions.
+The work by Penrose and Misner etal ~\cite{Penrose:1969pc,Penrose:1971uk,Misner:1972kx}suggested that black hole may be a huge source for energy supply in the future.Thus to truly utilize black holes, we need to continuously pay attention to its energy extraction problem.
+Various energy extraction methods from black hole have been proposed such as Penrose process \cite{Penrose:1971uk},magnetic reconnection \cite{Comisso:2020ykg,Khodadi:2022dff,Wei:2022jbi,Khodadi:2023juk} and superradiance~\cite{Misner:1972kx,Brito:2015oca}.
+Among these theories, the superradiance, as a general phenomenon in nature and an efficient method to extract energy from black hole, has been widely studied.
+The reader can consult the comprehensive review \cite{Brito:2015oca} to gain a broad view of the study of superradiance.